iunack/exercice-repo/README.md

 This will make conflict.
 edited readme file.
 Making some changes here!
-Try few times to make code.
+Try few times to make code in this repo